 Of course, the Dutch planters, with superior methods of distilling, improved on the rude invention, and in process of time only the peel of the bitter orange came to be used, not the fruit itself.
 This peel was cut off in rings or pendant spirals, and then dried, after which it became an article of commerce, sent principally to Holland, for it was only for a few years that the liquor was made on the spot in large quantity.

 Today curacoa is made in Italy, France, Germany, Spain, England and America besides, but still the Dutch brand is considered by connoisseurs as far superior.
 Of this there are several varieties, but “Le Ruban Vert”, or green ribbon, curacoa is accounted the best.
 This again is sub-divided into two kinds, the red and the white, and of these there are four grades, the doux, or sweet, the demi-doux, the sec or dry and the triple sec.

-As this article alludes to, the island of Curaçao produced very little orange Curacao by 1894.
-Drought and competition had killed the industry and Curacao's main industry became salt.
-In a few other newspaper references, the colouring on the curacao was done using a variety of natural woods.
-I haven't figured out which tree's these woods come from, but if I do I'll post.
+As this article alludes to, the island of Curacao produced very little orange Curacao by 1894.
+Drought and competition had killed the industry and Curacao’s main industry became salt.
+In a few other newspaper references, the colouring of the Curacao was done using a variety of natural woods.
+I haven’t figured out which trees these woods come from.

 There is currently one small distillery that makes Orange Curacao on the island.